 Avoid Pet Distractions while Driving

 It’s a good practice to never let your pet occupy the front seat, as it may distract the driver in many ways.
+If you are a Subaru owner it is better to add a dog divider as an addition for your subaru parts and accessories.
 Moreover, when an airbag pops up at the time of a crash, it will injure your beloved pet, instead of securing it.

 Prevent It from Sticking Its Head Outside